Visiting Days and Times

 Contact Visiting- In an effort to improve the inmate visiting process, general visiting VPASS appts can now be scheduled online.
 Please go to http://www.cdcr.ca.gov/Visitors/index.html (http://www NULL.cdcr NULL.ca NULL.gov/Visitors/index NULL.html)

-VPASS appointments are made beginning 8pm on each Sunday evening, and as they fill up fast we recommend logging on at 8pm Sunday evening to assure your appt. request has the best chance of available times.
+VPASS appointments are made beginning 8pm on each Sunday evening, up to 2 weeks in advance and as they fill up fast we recommend logging on at 8pm Sunday evening to assure your appt. request has the best chance of available times.
 You will receive a confirmation number for your appt. date and time

 NON-CONTACT-Email firstname.lastname@example.org (solanovisiting null@null cdcr NULL.ca NULL.gov) to schedule NON-CONTACT visiting appointments.